Collective action clause

 A collective action clause (CAC) allows a supermajority of bondholders to agree to a debt restructuring that is legally binding on all holders of the bond, including those who vote against the restructuring.
 Bondholders generally opposed such clauses in the 1980s and 1990s, fearing that it gave debtors too much power.
 However, following Argentina's December 2001 default on its debts in which its bonds lost 70% of their value, CACs have become much more common, as they are now seen as potentially warding off more drastic action, but enabling easier coordination of bondholders.

-During the Greek government-debt crisis, the Greek government imposed, with the support of the IMF and ECB, a retroactive CAC with a threshold of 75%.
-That impacted 90% of the bonds, which issued under the jurisdiction of Greek courts.
-On 9 May 2012, the required supermajority was obtained, with 85.8% of domestic-law bonds tendered in favour.
-An investor named Bill Gross said, "The sanctity of their contracts is certainly lessened.
-Bondholders have that to look forward to going into the future," but the French Minister of Finance celebrated the deal.
-In the exchange, investors will receive new bonds with a face value of 31.5 percent of the old ones, together with notes from the EFSF.
-The new debt is governed by English law and comes with warrants that may provide extra income in years if Greek economic growth exceeds thresholds.
+Development and adoption in sovereign debt markets

+Although majority-action provisions had long appeared in bonds governed by English law, sovereign bonds issued under New York law generally continued to require unanimous consent for changes to principal and interest terms through the 1990s.
+Lee C. Buchheit, a lawyer at Cleary Gottlieb Steen & Hamilton, was among the early market practitioners advocating contractual mechanisms to address creditor-coordination and holdout problems.
+In a series of articles published in 1998, he examined the use of majority-action clauses and proposed a "collective representation clause" that would authorize a trustee or fiscal agent to participate in restructuring discussions on behalf of bondholders.

+In 2002, Buchheit and legal scholar Mitu Gulati argued in Sovereign Bonds and the Collective Will that existing contractual provisions and United States legal procedures could be used more effectively to facilitate orderly sovereign-debt restructurings.
+In March 2003, Mexico issued a US$1 billion New York-law sovereign bond containing CACs; the success of the offering influenced the International Monetary Fund and World Bank to support the contractual approach to sovereign-debt restructuring.
+Cleary Gottlieb subsequently used CAC provisions in Mexican and Uruguayan sovereign bonds, and similar provisions spread rapidly through the New York-law sovereign-bond market.